Observer for Timed Event Graphs, i.e., max-plus linear systems

 Sometimes there is not equality but it is still the best which can be done with this observer.
 Results in LinkWodes2010 allow to get the bounds of these errors.

-To ensure a null error whatever be the disturbances (or the initial conditions) an assumption has to be fulfilled (see the proposition 4 in the paper to obtain this one).
+conditions) an assumption has to be fulfilled (see the proposition 4 in

 The example are computed thanks to the minmaxgd toolbox, it runs with Scilab.
 The Scilab script is given here : ObserverIEEETAC.sce and the library is available here : Minmaxgd Library.
 Some other source codes are available here LinkWodes2010.